Travel Nurse

 Admissions Requirements for Travel Nurse Programs

 Travel nurses must complete a general nursing program.
-Admission requirements to these programs can vary based on the location, number of applicants, and degree earned.
-Some degree programs may only require a high school diploma and an application, although nursing programs are generally quite competitive.
+Admission requirements for these programs can vary by location, number of applicants, and degree earned.
+Some degree programs may require only a high school diploma and an application, though nursing programs are generally quite competitive.
 Most programs will require prerequisite coursework and a minimum GPA.
 Other requirements can include medical volunteer or work experience, letters of recommendation, a statement of purpose, and a current resume.

 Travel Nurse Program Accreditation

 State nursing boards require that students complete an accredited nursing program to be eligible for licensure.
-Therefore, it is imperative that students ensure their program has the necessary accreditation.
+Therefore, it is imperative that students ensure their program is accredited.

-Accreditation is a voluntary step that schools can take to certify that their degree has met a high level of quality in clinical experiences, facilities, faculty, student outcomes, and curriculum.
+Accreditation is a voluntary process through which schools can certify that their degree program meets a high level of quality in clinical experiences, facilities, faculty, student outcomes, and curriculum.
 Nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE) and the Accreditation Commission for Education in Nursing (ACEN).

 On-Campus Travel Nurse Degree Programs